Education official calls racial gap in Missouri school suspensions ‘an epidemic’

 A new Missouri report by the American Civil Liberties Union (ACLU) says African-American students are 4.5 times more likely to be suspended from school than their white peers.
 The figure is the largest inequality among all other states.
-At a press conference on Thursday, University City Schools Superintendent Saronica Hardin calls the issue an epidemic, especially in the city of St. Louis and throughout University City.
+At a press conference on Thursday, University City Schools Superintendent Saronica Hardin-Bartley calls the issue an epidemic, especially in the city of St. Louis and throughout University City.

-“We need to make certain that our schools are partnering with agencies, with individuals, with the entire community to embrace this issue,” says Hardin.
+“We need to make certain that our schools are partnering with agencies, with individuals, with the entire community to embrace this issue,” says Hardin-Bartley.
 “Our practices must be more restorative in nature.
 The punitive measures simply do not work.
 They fail miserably.”

-Hardin says the issue has been prevalent for too long.
+She says the issue has been prevalent for too long.

 “We must embrace the mindset shift that is needed so that every single child, regardless of the color of their skin, the zip code in which they live, who their parents are, have the opportunity to be successful in an educational environment.”

-The report also says:
+The report also finds:

 ●Black students with disabilities are three times more likely to be suspended than white students with disabilities.